AlanRostem/SteelPurge/README.md

 Player must double tap a movement key to engage in sprinting mode

+### Weapons

+Weapons in Steel Purge are guns that use up ammo and need to be reloaded.
+They can also be upgraded to 4 different stages that affect their stats and add additional features to them

+#### Weapon Stages

-### Shooting
+#### Shooting

-Player can shoot with his equipped weapon
+Player can shoot with his equipped weapon in 4 different directions.

 #### Recoil-hovering